duanzhuojun/geospatial-data-analysis-workshops/index.md

 <div class="section">

-<h2>Prerequisites</h2>
+<h2>Enrollment Details</h2>

-- Basic knowledge of Python or R
+- Basic knowledge of Python, Java, C, or R is recommended
-- Familiarity with data analysis concepts
-- Laptop with required software installed (see Setup Guide)
+- Please bring a laptop; if you are unable to do so, contact us in advance
+- Open to students from all majors
+- You may enroll in one, two, or all three workshops
 </div>

 <div class="section">